 Incredible spots with all the facilities needed for camping: public toilets, picnic areas, and BBQs.
 We are talking about Cave Beach and Wombat Flats Campground.
 If you like surfing as soon as you wake up, Cave Beach campground is your place.
 If otherwise, you prefer pure nature and animals, your place is Wombat Flats.
 Regarding the first one, be careful, as in summer, it gets really packed and they may start charging you.

-Jervis Bay is considered one of the more incredible places in NSW as the contrast between bushland and beachy landscape is enormous.
-Located 2 hours south from Sydney, It is also a very well-know spot for youngsters and surfers.
+Jervis Bay is considered one of the more incredible places in NSW as the contrast between bushland and the beachy landscape is enormous.
+Located 2 hours south of Sydney, It is also a very well-know spot for youngsters and surfers.
+To deeply discover the best spots I would advise this surfer’s travel guide of Australia.
 Ready to start meeting other nomads like you in this paradise?

 Northern Kosciuszko National Park